 - How does push back racking work?

-Push-back rack systems utilize a system of nested carts that allows up to 5 pallets to be stored per pallet position.
+Push back rack systems utilize nested carts that allow up to 5 pallets to be stored per pallet position.
 Pallets sit atop these carts and when a pallet is loaded, the pallet positioned at the pick face is pushed backward, along with any pallets that are behind it.
 The new pallet is then set on the cart that was nested below.
 Likewise, when a pallet is pulled from the pick face, the pallet(s) behind it move forward one position.
 If you are interested in watching a live demo stop by our Maple Grove, MN warehouse or reach out to our Design Group and we’ll find one of our systems in a warehouse near you.